LiaScript/docs/README.md

 ````

     --{{1}}--
-The result looks pretty nice.
+The result looks quite nice indeed.
-This approach enables you to draw already some fancy images and to change them quite easily.
+This approach enables you to draw some fancy images and to change them quite easily.
-Like in "toki pona", sometimes a reduced set of features allows you to get directly to the point.
+Similar to "toki pona," sometimes a reduced set of features allows you to get directly to the point.

       {{1}}
 ``` ascii